rstacruz/til-2020/posts/2020/another-look-at-tailwind.md

 }
 ```

-<strong class='highlight'>Tailwind lets you build components from smaller pieces.</strong> They don't need to by Tailwind's utilities&mdash;`@apply` will work on any class name.
+<strong class='highlight'>Tailwind lets you build components from smaller pieces.</strong> They don't need to by Tailwind's utilities&mdash;<code>@apply</code> will work on any class name.
 These pieces are called "utilities."

 <NextBlock title="Aren't utilities just mixins in disguise?" />